 |Admission||Application Deadlines||Interview Dates||Pre-Orientation*||Orientation Week*||First Day of Class|

-The Texas A&M Rangel College of Pharmacy offers a four year Pharm.D. program that is fully accredited by the Accreditation Council for Pharmacy Education (ACPE).
-Since opening in 2006, the College has grown to include two campuses, Kingsville and College Station, and has climbed in the best colleges and schools of pharmacy rankings compiled by the U.S. New & World Report.
+The Texas A&M Irma Lerma Rangel College of Pharmacy offers a four year PharmD program that is fully accredited by the Accreditation Council for Pharmacy Education (ACPE).
+Since opening in 2006, the college has grown to include two campuses, Kingsville and College Station, and has climbed in the best colleges and schools of pharmacy rankings compiled by U.S. News & World Report.

-Future students may be accepted into the Kingsville or College Station campus of the Texas A&M Rangel College of Pharmacy; both of which have unique training and educational opportunities.
+Future students may be accepted to the Kingsville or College Station campus of the Rangel College of Pharmacy; both of which have unique training and educational opportunities.
 The Kingsville campus is located at Texas A&M University-Kingsville (TAMUK) and the College Station campus is located at Texas A&M University.
-Both campuses offer a wide-range of student services, extra-curricular activities and student organizations.
+Both campuses offer a wide range of student services, extra-curricular activities and student organizations.

 - Low tuition and fees – compare our tuition and fees to other programs and you will see we are affordable.

-- High quality education – while our tuition and fees are low, the quality of our program is high – the Texas A&M Rangel College of Pharmacy is fully accredited by the ACPE and highly ranked by the U.S. News and World Report.
+- High quality education – while our tuition and fees are low, the quality of our program is high.
+The Rangel College of Pharmacy is fully accredited by the ACPE and highly ranked by U.S. News and World Report.

-- Our progress since opening in 2006 – the Texas A&M Rangel College of Pharmacy has grown to include a second campus, been fully accredited, and achieved its U.S. News and World Report ranking in just 10 years.
-Our future is bright!
+- Our progress since opening in 2006 – the Rangel College of Pharmacy has grown to include a second campus, been fully accredited, and achieved its U.S. News and World Report ranking in just 10 years.

-- Interprofessional education – students enrolled in our program have opportunities to train with and learn from other health professions students (e.g., medical students) while participating in interprofessional courses and health fairs.
+- Interprofessional education – students enrolled in our program have opportunities to train with and learn from other health professions students while participating in interprofessional courses and health fairs.

-- Student support – all students have a faculty advisor, who meet with them regularly to discuss their academic and professional progress.
+- Student support – all students have a faculty adviser, who meets with them regularly to discuss their academic and professional progress.

-We are excited that you are considering the Texas A&M Rangel College of Pharmacy to pursue your pharmacy education and encourage you to contact us at email@example.com if you have any questions.
-Become a part of the Aggie Family and apply today!
+We are excited you are considering the Texas A&M Irma Lerma Rangel College of Pharmacy to pursue your pharmacy education and encourage you to contact us if you have any questions.
+Become a part of the Aggie Family and apply today.